-- The JLD grants more than $1 million to support nonprofits in Dallas County, including the 43 agencies in the Community Program, as well as Provisional projects, Community Outreach Impact projects and the Community Assistance Fund.
-Funds raised by the JLD in combination with additional resources also support the training of volunteers, which takes place within the JLD organization and through community volunteer opportunities.
+- The JLD annually grants more than $1 million to support nonprofits in Dallas County, including the 43 agencies in the Community Program, as well as Provisional Projects, Community Outreach Impact projects and the Community Assistance Fund.

-- The JLD Grants for Innovative Teaching project supports excellence in teaching by awarding grants to Dallas Independent School District teachers for unique programs that are not funded by school budgets.
-The League awarded approximately $75,000 in grants for the 2011-2012 school year.
+- JLD Signature Project, Grants for Innovative Teaching, supports excellence in teaching by awarding grants to Dallas Independent School District teachers for unique programs that are not funded by school budgets.
+The League awarded $137,000 in grants for the 2013-2014 school year.

 |We are affiliated with the Association of Junior Leagues International as one of over 290 member Leagues in the United States, Canada, Mexico and England.|